trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 ---------------------------

-To view and manage the applications which are installed on the system, click the "Installed" tab.
+To view and manage the applications which are installed on the system, click the :guilabel:`Installed` tab.
 An example is seen in :numref:`Figure %s: Installed Tab of AppCafe® <appcafe6>`.

 .. _appcafe6:

 .. figure:: images/appcafe6.png

-This screen provides the following actions:
+This screen offers several actions:

 * **All:** check this box to select all installed applications or uncheck it to deselect all installed applications.

 * **Uninstall:** click the garbage can icon to uninstall the selected applications.

 * **Clean:** this operation deletes any orphaned packages for the selected applications.
 An orphaned package is one that is not required by any other applications.
-It will have a black flag icon (the same as the "Clean" icon) in its "Status" column.
+It will have a black flag icon (the same as the :guilabel:`Clean` icon) in its :guilabel:`Status` column.

-This screen also provides an "Options" drop-down menu that allows you to select or deselect the following options:
+This screen also provides an :guilabel:`Options` drop-down menu which allows you to select or deselect a number of options:

-* **View All Packages:** by default, the installed tab only shows the packages that you installed.
-Check this box to also see the packages that came with the operating system.
-Packages which have a black banner icon under their "Status" column have dependent packages.
+* **View All Packages:** by default, the installed tab only shows the packages you installed.
+Check this box to also see the packages included with the operating system.
+Packages which have a black banner icon under their :guilabel:`Status` column have dependent packages.
-  This means if you delete a package with a black banner, you will also delete their dependent packages so that you do not end up with orphaned packages.
+  This means if you delete a package with a black banner, you will also delete their dependent packages so you are not left with orphaned packages.

 * **View Advanced Options:** if you check this box, two extra icons, a lock and an unlock icon, will be added to the right of the trash icon.
-If you select an application and click the lock icon, a lock lock icon will be added to its "Status" column.
+If you select an application and click the lock icon, a lock lock icon will be added to its :guilabel:`Status` column.
 As long as an application is locked, it will not be updated by :ref:`Update Manager`.
-This can be useful if you need to stay at a certain version of an application.
-In order to upgrade that application, you will need to first select it and click the unlock icon.
+This is useful if you need to remain with a certain version of an application.
+In order to upgrade an application, you will need to first select it and click the unlock icon.

-* **Auto-clean packages:** if you check this box, the "Clean" icon will disappear as you no longer need to manually clean orphans.
+* **Auto-clean packages:** if you check this box, the :guilabel:`Clean` icon will disappear as you no longer need to manually clean orphans.
-  Instead, whenever you uninstall an application, any orphans will automatically be uninstalled as well.
+  Instead, whenever you uninstall an application, any orphans will also automatically uninstall.

 In the example shown in
 :numref:`Figure %s: Viewing Applications With All Options Checked <appcafe7>`, the user has checked all available options.
-In this example, "aalib" has dependencies (banner icon), "alsa-lib" has been locked, and "alsa-plugins" is an orphan (flag icon).
+In this example, :guilabel:`aalib` has dependencies (banner icon), :guilabel:`alsa-lib` has been locked, and :guilabel:`alsa-plugins` is an orphan (flag icon).

 .. _appcafe7:

 .. figure:: images/appcafe7.png

-If you install or uninstall any software, click the "Pending" tab to view the details of the operation.
+If you install or uninstall any software, click the :guilabel:`Pending` tab to view the details of the operation.
 In the example shown in :numref:`Figure %s: Viewing the Status of the Operation <appcafe8>`, this system has had a package install and a package locking operation, and each has a dated entry in the process log.
-If you highlight an entry and check the "View Process Log" box, you can review the log for that operation.
+Highlight an entry and check the :guilabel:`View Process Log` box to review the log for the operation.

 .. _appcafe8: